wuxc/pywin32doc/md/PyIClientSecurity.md

   -  *Capabilities* : int

-    Combination of pythoncom.EOAC_* flags.
+    Combination of pythoncom\.EOAC\_\* flags\.
 Must be a subset of the

-capabilities of the specified authentication service.
+capabilities of the specified authentication service\.